DevMountain/Weather-Playground/README.md

 An app that uses open weather map data and provides a background for a designed weather app

+#### You will need to run 'pod init' and 'pod install' to run this solution branch.

 ###Step 1:
 - Initialize pods to get a podfile
   - ```pod init```